d12frosted/elpa-mirror/gnu/embark-consult-readme.txt

   │   (embark-collect-mode . consult-preview-at-point-mode))
   └────

-  Other Embark commands such as `embark-become', `embark-collect-snapshot', `embark-collect-live', `embark-export' can be run through `embark-act' as actions bound to `B', `S', `L', `E' respectively, and thus don't really need a dedicated key binding, but feel free to bind them directly if you so wish.
+  Other Embark commands such as `mbark-act-all', `embark-become', `embark-collect-snapshot', `embark-collect-live', `embark-export' can be run through `embark-act' as actions bound to `A', `B', `S', `L', `E' respectively, and thus don't really need a dedicated key binding, but feel free to bind them directly if you so wish.
 If you do choose to bind them directly, you'll probably want to bind them in `minibuffer-local-map', since they are most useful in the minibuffer (in fact, `embark-become' only works in the minibuffer).